First Quarter on

 Moon after descending node

-6 days after descending node on 31 March 2033 at 11:09 in ♈ Aries.
-The Moon is located south of the ecliptic over the following 7 days, until the lunar orbit crosses from South to North in ascending node on 14 April 2033 at 11:28 in ♎ Libra.
+6 days after descending node on 31 March 2033 at 11:09 in ♈ Aries the Moon is positioned south of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from South to North in ascending node on 14 April 2033 at 11:28 in ♎ Libra.

 Moon after northern standstill

-1 day since the previous standstill on 4 April 2033 at 20:56 in ♊ Gemini when the Moon has reached North declination of ∠18.590°, the lunar orbit is extending southward over the next 13 days to face maximum declination of ∠-18.596° at the point of next southern standstill on 19 April 2033 at 14:20 in ♐ Sagittarius.
+1 day since the last northern standstill on 4 April 2033 at 20:56 in ♊ Gemini when the Moon has reached North declination of ∠18.590° the lunar orbit is extending southward over the next 13 days to face maximum declination of ∠-18.596° at the point of next southern standstill on 19 April 2033 at 14:20 in ♐ Sagittarius.

 Syzygy in 8 days